mossbanay/Psychology-3-4/Glossary.md

 Interneurons perform the important function of making the connection between sensory and motor neurons.
 Interneurons are found exclusively in the CNS, and are most abundant in the brain.

+### Leading question

+A leading question has content or is phrased in such a way as to suggest what answer is desired or to lead you to the desired answer.

 ### Lesion

 An area of an organ which has suffered some sort of trauma or injury.